odhran-kainos/blog/post/6 - Diving Into Other People's Code.md

 Now we know that we can `self.main.editor.get_current_editor()` inside `misc_action` to get the current editor; but *which* editor are we getting?
-From the name we dont't really know, and possibilities include:
+From the name we don't really know, and possibilities include:

 - `spyderlib.plugins.editor.Editor`
 - `spyderlib.widgets.editor.EditorMainWindow`